PeterM55/SecretRoleTTSScript/README.md

-# SecretHitlerTTSScript
+# SecretRoleTTSScript
-This is a script for tabletop simulator for a deception game called secret hitler.
+This is a script for tabletop simulator for a deception game called secret role game.

 This script is written in lua and I did not write all of it, I simply made edits.